-Adoption is a subject that is often construed through a negative light through the media and in everyday interactions with others.
-Misconceptions and myths perpetrate through the world of adoption skewing the public’s view of the beauty and value in families built through adoption.
+Adoption is a complex subject, and there are often many false perceptions surrounding it.
+Misconceptions and myths perpetrate through the world of adoption, skewing the public’s view of the beauty and value in families built through adoption.
 It is time to shed some light on what these myths are and deconstruct them by providing evidence of the reality of adoption.

-In the United States foster care system, there are more than 100,000 children who are waiting to be adopted into their forever family.
+In the United States foster care system, there are more than 100,000 children who are waiting for adoption into family.
 You can learn more about foster care here.

 On average, it takes a year to adopt a child from the United States foster care system.
 The average time it took to complete an international adoption in 2011 from Hague Convention countries ranged from 79 days to almost two years.
-Additionally, most adoptions from foster care have no financial cost to the adoptive family while some international adoption programs can cost up to $60,000+.
+Additionally, most adoptions from foster care lower financial costs for the family, while international adoption programs can average between $25,000 and $40,000.

 Federal law prohibits the delay or denial of an adoptive placement based on the race or ethnicity of a child and his/her prospective parents.
 The only exception to this law is the adoption of Native American children where special considerations may apply.